jeffsmohan/words/corpora/gutenberg/README.md

    `pip install -r requirements.txt`

 4. Download then entire library of Gutenberg Project books.
-(This can take a couple days, as the downloads seem quite slow.
+(This can take several days, as the downloads seem quite slow.
 Progress gets cached, so it's totally fine to quit the process and restart it later; it'll pick up where it left off.
 In fact, you may need to, as Project Gutenberg seems to rate-limit after a while, which causes the rest of the downloads to fail.)

    `python corpora/gutenberg/gutenberg_tools.py prime_text_cache`